psycopg/psycopg/docs/api/types.rst

-.. currentmodule:: psycopg3.types
+.. currentmodule:: psycopg.types

-.. _psycopg3.types:
+.. _psycopg.types:

 `!types` -- types mapping and adaptation
 ========================================

-.. module:: psycopg3.types
+.. module:: psycopg.types

-The `!psycopg3.types` package exposes the concrete implementation of `Loader` and `Dumper` to manage builtin objects, together with objects to describe PostgreSQL types and wrappers to help or customise the types conversion.
+The `!psycopg.types` package exposes the concrete implementation of `Loader` and `Dumper` to manage builtin objects, together with objects to describe PostgreSQL types and wrappers to help or customise the types conversion.